 What is the most effective acne treatment?

-There’s no single most effective acne treatment, as people react differently to them, and it depends on what works best for you.
-Most people find prescription acne treatments are the most effective, like retinoids, antibiotics, and combination products like treclin gel.
+There’s no single most effective acne treatment, as people react differently to them and it depends on what works best for you.
+Most people find prescription acne treatments are the most effective, like retinoids and antibiotics.

 What is the fastest way to get rid of acne?

 There’s no best way to get rid of acne, but there are plenty of products that can help as well as following a daily skin cleansing and care routine.
 You can try prescription treatments that contain retinoids and antibiotics and over the counter products that contain retinol, salicylic acid and benzyl peroxide.
 You can try natural remedies too, like apple cider vinegar and tea tree oil.
 Experiment to find what works best for you.

 Acne treatment myths